kubernetes-sigs/prow/site/content/en/docs/components/cli-tools/generic-autobumper.md

 * a [GitHub token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) which has permissions to be used by this tool to push changes and create PRs against the remote repo.

-* a yaml config file that specifies the follwing information passed in with the flag -config=FILEPATH:
+* a yaml config file that specifies the following information passed in with the flag -config=FILEPATH:
 * For info about what should go in the config look at [the documentation for the Options here](https://pkg.go.dev/sigs.k8s.io/prow/cmd/generic-autobumper/bumper#Options) and look at the example below.

 e.g.,

 ```yaml